-The extreme wide-angle lens of GoPros helps with that immersive look, putting you in amongst the action.
-But it also comes at the cost of a kind of bulging fisheye look, where horizons and straight lines get curved and subjects in the middle of the frame look artificially big compared with the things around them.
+But the price you pay is that distorted, bulging fisheye look, where horizons and straight lines get curved and subjects in the middle of the frame look artificially big compared with the things around them.
 And that might not be the look you’re going for.
 You might be wanting a more “normal” perspective.

 It’s a new Field of View setting available in photo modes and some video modes and called Linear FOV mode.
 It applies software correction to the lens distortion before it saves the image file to the memory card.

-Here are a few examples of what it does.
+Here are a few real-world examples of what it does.
 These first ones are still photos shot with a GoPro HERO5 Black:

 With the horizon already pretty much centered and the detail in the frame in the distance, the effect is less obvious in this one:

 These are screen grabs from video shot side-by-side with a GoPro HERO4 in its standard Wide FOV mode and the GoPro HERO5 Black in its Linear FOV mode.

 Linear FOV isn’t available in all video sizes and framerates, in part because the software processing has to cannibalize information around the edges of the frame.
 The specific shooting modes its available in varies by camera model.

 As you can see, lines get straightened and the whole look is much less distorted.
 But there is a price to pay, and that’s principally in terms of losing image real estate from around the edges of the frame and the parts near the edges can get a stretched look.
 It’s pretty obvious is all of these examples, but especially so in the shot of the bridge above where it looks as though it was shot from a different spot.
 But in all of these examples, they were either shot using the same camera in the same spot or two cameras mounted exactly side-by-side.